Mind your own business

-There is a growing chorus amongst sections of the Indian society asking why Pakistan is in the limelight mediating the tensions between the US and Iran, while India is left by the wayside.
-To some it signals loss of prestige and relevance.
+There is a growing chorus in India about Pakistan mediating the tensions between the US and Iran.
+They feel that India has been sidelined.
+To some, it signals loss of prestige and relevance.

-To me, this feels like a non-issue that is rabble roused with wilful ignorance of the underlying dynamics.
+To me, this is a non-issue.
+It is rabble rousing, done with wilful ignorance of the underlying dynamics.

 Not every global situation requires India’s (or for that matter every country’s) involvement, and not every absence is a missed opportunity.